liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 We also provide our additional instructions if the original repository is not clear, as well as the parameters we use.

+Note that, you need to create a "pred" folder under the method folder to store the predicted results.

 ### G-TopFreq, P-TopFreq, GP-TopFreq
 Three frequency based methods are under the folder "methods/g-p-gp-topfreq".
 * Step 1: Check the file path of the dataset, or put the dataset into corresponding folder.